Vowel overlap in R: More advanced topics

 , the lowest number in that table was indeed higher than 5, but it crashed because there was only one vowel there.
 So, I added a check to makes sure that the table contained exactly two vowel tokens.

 Finally, I found out that sometimes there will be a speaker or a vowel pair that happens to have no data.
 Zero tokens of either vowel.
-In theory, the other two checks should handle it, but it turns out they themselves crash if there’s zero data.
+In theory, the other two checks should handle it, but it turns out the checks themselves crash if there’s zero data.
 So, I added that first line, if (nrow(vowel_data) < 1) return(NA)

 , before the other checks are done, to ensure that there’s at least something there.